 We are the newly formed Roman Catholic parish of Holy Trinity, Worsley, served by the churches of Christ the King, Walkden, St Edmund's and Our Lady and the Lancashire Martyrs, Little Hulton, under the guidance of our parish priest Mgr John Dale.

 Having recently been called together, this is an exciting and challenging time for us and we trust in the Holy Spirit to guide and strengthen us.
 Each of our three churches has its own spiritual and pastoral traditions, and each brings many gifts to our new missionary endeavours.
 However, what we have in common is a sense of the presence of God in our lives, welcome and hospitality to everyone and a deep desire to care for those in need.
 We have members from all across the world who bring a delightful richness of prayer and community.

 Our deep commitment is to the person of Jesus, knowing that it is he who forms and shapes us in our love for God and each other.
 We hope you can come to share with us in our prayer, worship and outreach.

-This years Women's World Day of Prayer will be held at St Edmund's at 7.00pm.
-World Day of Prayer is an international, inter-church organisation which enables us to hear the thoughts of women from all parts of the world: their hopes, concerns and prayers.
+This years World Day of Prayer will be held at Walkden Methodist Church at 7.30 pm.
+World Day of Prayer is an international, inter-church organisation which enables us to hear the thoughts of people from all parts of the world: their hopes, concerns and prayers.
 It would be great to see this annual event warmly supported.